Pangil Ahmed Kutty Musliyar

-Pangil Ahmed Kutty (1888 - 1946), title Musliyar, was an Islamic scholar from Pangu in Malabar District, Madras Presidency.
+Pangil Ahmed Kutty (1887/1888–1946), title Musliyar, was an Islamic scholar from Pangu in Malabar District, Madras Presidency in British India.

 Ahmed Kutty was born to Nur ud-Din and Pazhedathu Vayottil Thithu in Malabar District.
 After the initial religious education in Kerala, he joined the al-Baqiyat at Vellore for higher studies.

 He co-founded the Samastha Kerala Jamiyyathul Ulama, the principal Sunni-Shafi'i scholarly body in northern Kerala, in 1926.